-Election of John F. Chlebowski, Howard E. Cosgrove, William E. Hantke and Anne C. Schaumburg as Class III directors FOR □ all nominees WITHHOLD AUTHORITY for all nominees FOR ALL EXCEPT NOMINEE(S) WRITTEN BELOW† --- --- ---

-†INSTRUCTIONS.
-If you do not wish your shares voted "For" a particular nominee, mark the "FOR ALL EXCEPT" box and write the name(s) of the nominee(s) you do not support on the line in the box above.
-Your shares will be voted for the remaining nominee(s).

-Vote on Proposals

-2. Approval of NRG Energy, Inc. Amended and Restated Long-Term Incentive Plan FOR 🗆 AGAINST 🗆 ABSTAIN 🗖 3.
-Approval of NRG Energy, Inc. Amended and Restated Annual Incentive Plan for Designated Corporate Officers FOR 🗖 AGAINST 🗖 ABSTAIN 🗖 4, Approval of the Amendment to Article Six of the Amended and Restated Certificate of Incorporation amending the voting standard for noncontested director elections to provide for majority voting FOR 🗖 AGAINST 🗖 ABSTAIN 🗖 5.
-Ratification of the appointment of KPMG LLP as NRG's independent registered public accounting firm FOR 🗖 AGAINST 🗖 ABSTAIN 🗖 The Board of Directors of NRG recommends a vote " AGAINST " Items s 6, 7 and 8 6.
-Shareholder proposal to prepare a report describing the impact of NRG's involvement with the Carbon Principles on the environment FOR 🗖 AGAINST 🗖 ABSTAIN 🗖 7.
-Exelon Corporation's proposal to amend NRG's Bylaws to increase the size of the Board of Directors of NRG to 19 members FOR 🗆 AGAINST 🗆 ABSTAIN 🗖 8.
-Exelon Corporation's proposal to repeal any Bylaw amendments adopted by the Board of Directors of NRG without stockholder approval after February 26, 2008 and prior to the effectiveness of the resolution effecting such repeal FOR 🗆 AGAINST 🗆 ABSTAIN 🗖 9.
-In their discretion, the proxy holders are authorized to vote upon any other business that may properly come before the Annual Meeting Fora ddress changes and/or comments, please check this box and write then n on the back where indicated. se sign exactly as your name(s) appear(s) on Proxy.
-If held in joint tena nistrators, etc., should include title and authority.
-Corporations should of authorized officer signing the proxy.

-Signature [PLEASE SIGN WITHIN BOX]
+1. Election of John F. Chlebowski, Howard E. Cosgrove, William E. Hantke and Anne C. Schaumburg as Class III directors FOR all nominees WITHHO AUTHO for all no RITY N minees V OR ALL EXCEPT NOMINEE(S) WRITTEN BELOW† †INSTRUCTIONS.
+If you do not wish your shares and write the name(s) of the nominee(s) you do no remaining nominee(s).
+Vote on Proposals 2.
+Approval of NRG Energy, Inc. Amended and Res Incentive Plan tated Long-Term FOR □ AGAINST I □ ABSTAIN □ 3.
+Approval of NRG Energy, Inc. Amended and Res Incentive Plan for Designated Corporate Officers tated Annual FOR 🗖 AGAINST I □ ABSTAIN □ 4.
+Approval of the Amendment to Article Six of the Restated Certificate of Incorporation amending the for noncontested director elections to provide for the contest of the co e voting standard FOR □ AGAINST I □ ABSTAIN □ 5.
+Ratification of the appointment of KPMG LLP as independent registered public accounting firm NRG's FOR □ AGAINST I □ ABSTAIN □ Гhе Board of Directors of NRG recommends a vote ' AGAINST " Items 6, 7 and 8 6.
+Shareholder proposal to prepare a report describin NRG's involvement with the Carbon Principles or FOR AGAINST I □ ABSTAIN □ 7.
+Exelon Corporation's proposal to amend NRG's Ethe size of the Board of Directors of NRG to 19 m FOR □ AGAINST I □ ABSTAIN □ 8.
+Exclon Corporation's proposal to repeal any Bylar adopted by the Board of Directors of NRG withou approval after February 26, 2008 and prior to the of the resolution effecting such repeal t stockholder FOR □ AGAINST I □ AB\$TAIN □ 9.
+In their discretion, the proxy holders are authorize other business that may properly come before the For address changes and/or comments, please check this s box and write then on the back where indica ted. 🗆 adm se sign exactly as your name(s) appear(s) on Proxy. inistrators, etc., should include title and authority.
+Cathorized officer signing the proxy.
+Signa ture [PLEASE SIGN WITHIN BOX] Date Signature (Joint C Owners) - Date